 An internship course for students to prepare students for success in graduate studies or a career in technical writing.
+Prerequisite: Permission of Department Chair

 ENG 501 RESEARCH AND WRITING SKILLS FOR PROFESSIONAL SUCCESS 3-0-1

 This course provides students with the knowledge and practice to improve their skills at reading, writing, and research-fundamental skills necessary for success in graduate school and beyond.